-- Praise in class - Praise in assemblies - 'Building Learning Power' (BLP) Stickers when children demonstrate these themes. - Values for Life stickers (Elveden) - Raffle tickets for good learning/behaviour.
-Raffle tickets will then be drawn at the end of each half term and children will be rewarded with prizes. - BLP/school values/citizenship certificates given in celebration assemblies. - Playground Buddies and Junior Sports Leaders - Tea with staff - Good News post cards to be sent home to parents.
+- Praise in class - Praise in Collective worship and assemblies - 'Building Learning Power' (BLP) Stickers when children demonstrate these themes. - Values for Life stickers - Raffle tickets for good learning/behaviour.
+Raffle tickets will then be drawn at the end of each half term and children will be rewarded with prizes. - BLP/school values/citizenship certificates given in celebration assemblies. - Playground Buddies and Junior Sports Leaders - Afternoon Tea with staff - Good News post cards to be sent home to parents every week.
 Nb Class teachers will also use individual incentives for the children in their class.